-Application instructions are detailed in the Human Services MA Information and Application Manual, available on the department website.
+Application instructions are detailed in the Family and Human Services MA Information and Application Manual, available on the department website.

-Admission to the MA in Human Services is competitive.
-Faculty from the Human Services Department carefully weigh all aspects of the completed application, including the applicant's academic performance, professional experience, communication skills, and assessments of the applicant's knowledge, skills, and attitudes from the three references.
-In addition, the committee carefully considers the applicant's commitment to the ethics and values underlying the addiction counseling profession and personal qualities necessary for effective addiction counseling practice.
+Admission to the MA in Family and Human Services is competitive.
+Faculty from the Family and Human Services Department carefully weigh all aspects of the completed application, including the applicant's academic performance, professional experience, communication skills, and assessments of the applicant's knowledge, skills, and attitudes from the three references.
+In addition, the department carefully considers the applicant's commitment to the ethics and values underlying the addiction counseling profession and personal qualities necessary for effective addiction counseling practice.

 The applicant must present evidence of adequate preparation to engage in graduate study.
-The standard expectation for Regular Standing admission to the MA in Human Services program is the completion of a Bachelor's degree from an accredited institution of higher education with an overall GPA of 3.0 (on a 4.0 scale) over the last two years (60 credits) of university coursework.
+The standard expectation for Regular Standing admission to the MA in Family and Human Services program is the completion of a Bachelor's degree from an accredited institution of higher education with an overall GPA of 3.0 (on a 4.0 scale) over the last two years (60 credits) of university coursework.
 However, students who do not meet these minimum standards may be granted Provisional Standing to take specific courses in order to demonstrate their potential for graduate work.
-The decision to grant Provisional Standing is made by Human Services faculty.
+The decision to grant Provisional Standing is made by Family and Human Services faculty.